solidity-docs/ja-japanese/docs/bugs.rst

 ..
 If no conditions are given, assume that the bug is present.
 .. check
 ..
 This field contains different checks that report whether the smart contract
 ..     contains the bug or not.
-The first type of check are Javascript regular
+The first type of check are JavaScript regular
 ..     expressions that are to be matched against the source code ("source-regex")
 ..     if the bug is present.
 If there is no match, then the bug is very likely
 ..     not present.
 If there is a match, the bug might be present.
 For improved